-- Exclusion based on United Nations Global Compact breaches: after analysis and decision by the Director of Management, companies are listed by DNCA on a "worst offenders" list and excluded from all portfolios. - Exclusion based on sector activity: - o Exclusion of controversy weapons - Exclusion of the companies implied in thermal coal and unconventional oil and gas, according to the table below.
+- Exclusion based on United Nations Global Compact breaches: after analysis and decision by the Director of Management, companies are listed by DNCA on a "worst offenders" list and excluded from all portfolios. - Exclusion based on sector activity: - Exclusion of controversy weapons - Exclusion of the companies implied in thermal coal and unconventional oil and gas, according to the table below.

-Activities Exclusion from 0 ring their office in the Union or in Issuers having their registered office outside of the EOCD Activities March 2022 Exclusion from Exclusion from Exclusion from Exclusion from December December December December 2027 2030 2030 2040 Thermal From 10% of the From 5% Definitive From 5% Definitive exit Coal revenues of the exit (0% of of the (0% of the Productio revenues the revenues revenues) n revenues) Coal- From 10% of the From 5% Definitive From 5% Definitive exit based revenues of the exit (0% of of the (0% of the electricity revenues the revenues revenues) generation revenues)
+Activities Exclusion from Issuers having their registered office in the European Union or in the EOCD Issuers having their registered office outside of the EOCD Activities March 2022 Exclusion Exclusion Exclusion Exclusion from from December from from December 2027 December 2030 December 2030 December 2040 Thermal Enorm 100/ of the - Definitive Definitive exit From 10% of the From 5% From 5% Coal revenues of the exit (0% of of the (0% of the) Productio revenues the revenues revenues) n revenues) Coal- From 10% of the From 5% Definitive From 5% Definitive exit based revenues of the exit (0% of of the (0% of the) electricity revenues the revenues revenues) generation revenues)